framitdavid/framitdavid/README.md

-- 👋 Hi, I’m @framitdavid
+- 👋 Hello, I'm @framitdavid.
-- 👀 I’m interested in coding that brings values, easily maintainable code with high quality standards.
+- 👀 I'm passionate about coding that delivers value and emphasizes easily maintainable code with high quality standards.
-- 🌱 I’m currently learning to be better at work by reading the book "Great at work - Morten Hansen".
+- 🌱 Currently, I'm expanding my professional skills by writing a new medium article about Great React Components
-- 💞️ I’m looking to collaborate on frontend projects that are using typescript, react, angular or other frontend tech.
+- 💞️ I'm actively seeking opportunities to collaborate on frontend projects utilizing technologies such as TypeScript, React, Angular, and other frontend tools.
-- 📫 How to reach me; email me on david@framit.no.
+- 📫 Feel free to reach out to me via email at david@framit.no.

 <!---
 framitdavid/framitdavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.